andyyu2004/sumaria/deliverables/d3/README.final.md

     * Type in console “npm start”
     * Our website should open on your internet browser.

-### Technical requirements:
+### Technical requirements

 * As noted above the libraries would be installed using npm install, there are no OS requirements.

 ## Licenses

  Keep this section as brief as possible.
 You may read this [Github article](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) for a start.

 * What type of license will you apply to your codebase?
 * What affect does it have on the development and use of your codebase?
 * Why did you or your partner make this choice?

 * We decided to apply an MIT License to the codebase.
   * It is a permissive software license which means that:
     * Other developpers or users are free to relicense the codebase under another name
     * It can be used with other codebases that may have more restrictive licenses (Ones that are proprietary or permissive as well).
-    * The only requirement being that a copy of the license terms be included with with the codebase.
+    * The only requirement being that a copy of the license terms be included with the codebase.
-  * We felt that this licence was was appropriate, since currently the project is only an MVP, and our partner has plans for it to continue to develop and grow.
+  * We felt that this licence was appropriate, since currently the project is only an MVP, and our partner has plans for it to continue to develop and grow.
 This means that it may be integrated with other codebases, and be modified which is what the license allows for.
 Furthermore our partner would like this project be used for commercial purposes, which the license also permits.